Tribal Council started Red Willow in 1992. The original business plan proposed buying

 western Colorado.
 Both of these projects resulted in discoveries.

-Red Willow "went international" in 2002 when we invested in a company with a large CBM project
+Red Willow "went international" in 2002 when we invested in a company with a large CBM

-the Manville coal resource, a new concept for Canadian companies.
+to development of the Manville coal resource, a new concept for Canadian companies.
 We

-ultimately divested of our interest to Trident in 2006 after significant field production and development was established.
+ultimately divested of our interest to Trident in 2006 after significant field

-few years, Red Willow drilled many development wells targeting the Dakota,
+the next few years, Red Willow drilled many development wells targeting the Dakota,

 J Sand, and the Niobrara.
 After developing the acreage, we ultimately divested of

 In 2011, Red Willow began to focus on oil assets.
 This has led to initiation of

 operations in resource plays in the Permian Basin of West Texas.
 The Deepwater

 Gulf of Mexico program activity also ramped up at this time.
 The program’s early

 success led to expansion of leasehold and prospect inventory.